Test-Time Adaptation in Point Clouds: Leveraging Sampling Variation with Weight Averaging: Experiments

 \subsection{Main Results}

-In all experiment tables, \textit{source only} refers to testing the pretrained model directly on the corrupted dataset without any adaptation.
-Additionally, all results are reproduced, except for those marked with *.
+In all result tables, \textit{source only} refers to testing the pretrained model directly on the corrupted dataset without any adaptation.
+While BFTT3D \cite{wang2024backpropagation} is included in the tables, its results are not directly comparable to ours because since, as mentioned in the Introduction, this method relies on source data during \gls{tta}.
+Except for the ones marked with $*$, all results are reproduced.
+Moreover, results marked with $\dagger$ indicate dependence on the source data during \gls{tta}.

-\mypar{ModelNet-40C.} We evaluated the effectiveness of our method on the ModelNet40-C dataset using three different backbones: Point-MAE, PointNet, and DGCNN, under various corruptions.
-As shown in Table~\ref{tab:modelnet40c}, our method consistently outperforms prior approaches across different backbones and corruptions.
-For the Point-MAE backbone, our method improves performance across all corruption types, with the average accuracy increasing from 72.1\% (TENT) to 75.0\%.
+\mypar{ModelNet-40C.} We evaluated the effectiveness of our method on the ModelNet40-C dataset using three different backbones, Point-MAE, PointNet, and DGCNN, under various corruptions.
+As reported in Table~\ref{tab:modelnet40c}, our method consistently outperforms prior approaches across different backbones and corruptions.
+For the Point-MAE backbone, our method improves performance across all corruption types, with the average accuracy increasing from 72.1\% (TENT) and 69.4\% (MEMO) to 75.0\%.
 This reflects the robustness of our approach in handling distribution shifts by leveraging the proposed sampling variation and weight averaging technique, as discussed in Section~\ref{sec:method}.

-In the PointNet backbone, while some individual corruptions show notable improvements, our method achieves an overall improvement in mean accuracy from 60.4\% (TENT) to 61.3\%.
-This improvement is driven by better handling of difficult corruptions such as \textit{background}, \textit{impulse noise}, and \textit{upsampling}, where our method consistently performs better than TENT.
-For the DGCNN backbone, our method performs exceptionally well in specific corruptions like \textit{lidar} and \textit{occlusion}, with improvements of 12.7\% and 8.3\%, respectively, over TENT.
-This leads to a higher overall average, increasing from 71.6\% to 74.1\%.
+In the PointNet backbone, our method achieves an overall improvement in mean accuracy from 60.4\% (TENT) 58.5 (MEMO) to 61.3\%.
+This improvement is driven by the better handling of difficult corruptions such as \textit{rotation}, \textit{distortion}, and \textit{occlusion}, where our method consistently performs better than TENT.
+For the DGCNN backbone, our method performs exceptionally well on specific corruptions such as \textit{occlusion} and \textit{lidar}, achieving improvements of 12.7\% and 8.3\%, respectively, over TENT, and 21.2\% and 22.7\%, respectively, over MEMO.
+This leads to a higher overall average, increasing from 71.6\% (TENT) and 63.5\% (MEMO) to 74.2\%.
 These results highlight the effectiveness of our method in improving robustness under various corruption scenarios, particularly when adapting to real-world data shifts during test-time adaptation.